Mubarraqqq/Boeing-Ground-Speed-Prediction/README.md

 ### Note

-- [ ] A negative value in your ground speed prediction indicates that the aircraft is moving in the opposite direction of the expected or desired course
+- [ ] A negative value in your Ground speed prediction indicates that the aircraft is moving in the opposite direction of the expected or desired course.

 - [ ] I am also working on an API documentation for Python and Javascript developers where they can make API calls through my endpoints to carry out predictions.